antonycourtney/antsrants/content/blog/oneref/index.md

 simple as possible while still providing sufficient expressive power to support real-world use cases such as interaction of application state with asynchronous platform APIs.

-I originally developed in OneRef in 2015 for use in my first production React application ([Tabli](https://chrome.google.com/webstore/detail/tabli/igeehkedfibbnhbfponhjjplpkeomghi), a tab manager extension for Google Chrome), and later used it in [Tad](https://www.tadviewer.com), a desktop application for viewing and analyzing CSV files.
-By the time I completed the initial version of OneRef, [Redux](https://redux.js.org/) had gained considerable traction and established itself as a de facto standard for React state management.
+I originally developed OneRef in 2015 as a simpler alternative to the [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
+I used it in my first production React application
+([Tabli](https://chrome.google.com/webstore/detail/tabli/igeehkedfibbnhbfponhjjplpkeomghi), a tab manager extension for Google Chrome), and later used it in [Tad](https://www.tadviewer.com), a desktop application for viewing and analyzing CSV files.
+By the time I completed the initial version of OneRef, [Redux](https://redux.js.org/) had gained considerable traction and established itself as the de facto standard for React state management.
 At the time I decided that Redux was sufficiently similar to OneRef that OneRef wasn't worth publicizing widely.

 I recently rewrote OneRef for use with TypeScript and React Hooks.
 As part of this process, I struggled with a problem that still seems to present a significant challenge when using state management libraries: How to cleanly support application actions that need to interleave asynchronous platform operations with reading and updating application state.
 In the Redux ecosystem this problem is addressed by middleware libraries such as [redux-thunk](https://github.com/reduxjs/redux-thunk) and [redux-saga](https://redux-saga.js.org/).
 For this latest iteration of
 OneRef, I came up with an additional OneRef primitive, **awaitableUpdate**.
-This operation seems to cleanly address this challenge of handling asynchronous operations, but could be controversial.
+This operation seems to cleanly address the challenge of integration application state with asynchronous operations, but the interface and implementation could be controversial.
-I'm writing this blog post mainly to present awaitableUpdate and solicit feedback from the React community.
+I'm writing this blog post mainly to present **awaitableUpdate** and solicit feedback from the React community.

 ---